The Process of Selling Annuities

 Know Your Selling Options: Full and Partial

-One of the biggest misconceptions regarding selling an annuity is that you have to sell all future payments.
-However, there are actually several options for selling annuity payments and it’s important to be aware of them in order to choose the right one for your financial needs.
+One of the biggest misconceptions regarding selling an annuity is that you must sell all future payments.
+However, there are several options for selling annuity payments and it’s important to choose the right one for your financial needs.

 A full sale of your future annuity payments will result in a larger lump sum payment with no future installment payments.